korpling/pepperModules-CoNLLModules/README.md

  This attribute works like , but instead of POSTAG, the CPOSTAG value of data rows is utilized.
  Note: A configuration may contain both attribute types, even the same [TAG]s can be used, but if a data row is matching conditions for both a POSTAG and a CPOSTAG attribute, the one for the POSTAG attribute is used!

+### conll.SECOND.POS.NAME
+Usage: conll.SECOND.POS.NAME=[VALUE]
+A string specifying a valid annotation name for the second POS annotation, if desired, for example if xpos is the primary POS column, we can choose 'upos' for the other column

+### conll.MISC.NAMESPACE
+Usage: conll.MISC.NAMESPACE=[VALUE]
+Namespace to assign to feature annotations in column 10.

 ### conll.field6.default
 Usage: conll.field6.default=[VALUE]
 Allowed values are any single category name or pipe separated sequences of category names